 - You are entitled to have your attorney conduct himself or herself ethically in accordance with the New York Rules of Professional Conduct.

-- You may not be refused representation on the basis of race, creed, color, religion, sex, sexual orientation, age, national origin or disability.
+- You may not be refused representation based on race, creed, color, religion, sex, sexual orientation, age, national origin or disability.

 Statement of Client’s Responsibilities